 Geometric Magic: Angelic Runes are a crucial part of the story, and the most potent weapon in the Shadowhunters' arsenal.

 Gratuitous Greek: Interestingly averted despite the regular use of Gratuitous Latin and the fact that Shadowhunters are usually educated in both Classical languages.
-While it is mentioned that some texts, such as the Book of White, are written in Greek, nobody seems to drop any Greek phrases, even though they often do so with Latin.
+While it is mentioned that some texts, such as the Book of the White, are written in Greek, nobody seems to drop any Greek phrases to anybody that would not be expected to already know the language anyway, even though they often do so with Latin.

 Half-Human Hybrid: Warlocks are the progeny of couplings between humans and demons.
 They are themselves generally infertile.